 According to the VA EEM official mortgage guidelines, allowable energy-efficiency improvements include, but are not limited to:

-The program can be used in conjunction with a purchase loan; or with a refinance loan.Click to see today's rates (Mar 24th, 2017)
+The program can be used in conjunction with a purchase loan; or with a refinance loan.Click to see your VA loan eligibility (Apr 29th, 2017)

 Applying for a VA Energy-Efficiency Mortgage is not much different from applying for any other mortgage loan type.